 - Bell’s Palsy: a disorder that affects the nerves of the face causing a single side of the face to become weak or paralyzed

-- Carpel Tunnel Syndrome: a condition that causes prickling, burning, tingling, pain, numbness in the joints.
+- Carpel Tunnel Syndrome: a condition that causes prickling, burning, tingling, pain, and numbness in the joints.

 It’s important to see a doctor if you are experiencing any abnormal pain, numbness, tingling or weakness in your arms, legs, wrists, ankles, hands or feet.
-When a condition such as this is diagnoised early, you are able to control the condition and potential prevent more damage.
-It is also recommended to see a doctor if you are having difficulty with sleeps, trigger depression or if you have a small cut on an extremity that doesn’t appear to be healing normally.
-Our team at Romanie Health Services in Edina is here to help.
+When a condition such as this is diagnosed early, you are able to control the condition and potentially prevent more damage.
+It is also recommended to see a doctor if you are having difficulty with sleep, trigger depression, or if you have a small cut on an extremity that doesn’t appear to be healing normally.
+Our team at Romanie Health Services in Edina MN is here to help.